XeCrash/XeCrash/README.md

 - I’m currently studying Software Engineering at Indiana University of Pennsylvania!

-- I’m currently learning different development methodologies and their pros and cons; also winter break is here yay! ❄️⛄

 - Feel free to look at my repositories.

 <h3 align="left">Languages I'm learning myself as well as in school:</h3>